-- Intentional misrepresentation of finances, as it may affect the formula, is cause for cancellation of Mass Cultural Council grants and deletion from the Cultural Investment Portfolio program.
+- Intentional misrepresentation of finances, as it may affect the formula, is cause for cancellation of Mass Cultural Council grants and deletion from the Cultural Investment Portfolio.

-If a current Portfolio, Gateway, or Project grantee merges with another organization or program, the new organization will be reviewed to ensure that its mission, organizational structure, and programming are eligible for Cultural Investment Portfolio (CIP) funding.
-Please contact CIP staff early in the merger to determine CIP funding implications, which could include a decrease to your CIP grant.
+If a current Portfolio, Gateway, or Project grantee merges with, or is taken over by another organization or program, the new organization will be reviewed to ensure that its mission, organizational structure, and programming are eligible for Cultural Investment Portfolio (CIP) funding.
+Please contact CIP staff early in the merger to determine CIP funding implications, which could include a decrease to, or elimination of your CIP grant.
 For recently merged organizations, a site visit is strongly recommended in the year following the merger.

 Portfolio grants recipients must complete the annual reporting requirements to be eligible for a grant in the next year.

-The following reporting requirements MUST be completed by 11:59:59pm EDT on May 31 to avoid penalties to your grant for the following year.
+The following reporting requirements MUST be completed by 11:59pm (ET) on May 31, 2022 to avoid penalties to your grant for the following year.

 Portfolio grantees are required to complete the DataArts Cultural Data Profile (CDP) Survey each year.
 This is an online financial management, data collection, and research tool.
 The CDP Survey is based on your most recently completed fiscal year.